adobe/obfuscation-detection/README.md

 2. Put all script/command files in a new dir `test-scripts`
 3. Run `python main.py --model resnet --model_file resnet.pth --run`

+We have included our best model in `models/best-resnet.pth`!

 ### Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./CONTRIBUTING.md) for more information.